ViaQ/Main/README-mux.md

 this:

     # oc project logging
-    # oc login --username=kibtest --password=kibtest
+    # oc login --username=admin --password=admin
     # oc login --username=system:admin
-    # oadm policy add-cluster-role-to-user cluster-admin kibtest
+    # oadm policy add-cluster-role-to-user cluster-admin admin

-Now you can use the `kibtest` username and password to access Kibana.
+Now you can use the `admin` username and password to access Kibana.
 Just point your web browser at `https://kibana.logging.test` where the `logging.test` part is whatever you specified in the `openshift_master_default_subdomain` parameter in the `vars.yaml` file.